justinsaliba/bingo90/README.md

 ```

 By default, the app will generate 10000 strips and emit the time taken to do so.
-Due to classloading, and just-in-time compilation typical of Java programs.
+Due to classloading, and just-in-time compilation typical of Java programs, expanding heap, and so on,
+the number might seem high at first, but this number will eventually go down once the JVM warms up.
+The app provides certain command line arguments to do so.
+Please read on.

 Keeping things simple, this app exposes a number of flags to manipulate the program's output, as follows: